michaeljmcd/mm2tiddlywikitext/README.md

 ## Usage

 The current version offers just an XSLT.

+The easiest option is to use it directly from within FreeMind.
+Go to `File > Export > Using XSLT...`.
+In the dialog that pops up, provide the path to `stylesheet.xslt` and an output location.
+This will create a TiddlyWiki 5 JSON file that can be imported into TiddlyWiki.

-You can apply it directly with XML Starlet (<http://xmlstar.sourceforge.net/>) like so:
+You also can apply it directly with XML Starlet (<http://xmlstar.sourceforge.net/>) like so:

     xmlstarlet  tr ./stylesheet.xslt /path/to/map.mm > my.json